 Raasay House* is the biggest place to stay on the island (though it gets booked up by schools in the spring), a five-minute walk to the ferry terminal.
 The current building was built in the 18th century, but the site has has been home to Macleod clan chiefs since the 1500s, with past guests including Samuel Johnson and James Bowell who stayed in 1773.
 Rooms vary from deluxe sea view en-suites to family, budget and dorm rooms.

 There are also six smart en-suite double bedrooms available at the Isle of Raasay Distillery*, in Victorian-era Borodale House which forms part of the distillery buildings.
 Rooms come with breakfast and there’s a comfortable guest lounge with honesty bar.

 Where to eat on Raasay

-Raasay House has the island’s only restaurant, using local, seasonal produce like Skye scallops and Raasay venison, as well as vegetables and herbs from their garden.
+Raasay House has the island’s only restaurant, using local, seasonal produce like Skye scallops and Raasay venison, and vegetables and herbs from their garden.
 They’re open for breakfast, lunch and dinner, and have a bar selling Scottish whiskies, gins and beers.

 Other than that, the island only has a couple of other options for eating and drinking.
-The Larch Box is a takeaway in a shipping container, 10 minutes’ walk from the ferry terminal, serving soups, sandwiches and cakes (closed for 2021).
+The Larch Box is a takeaway in a shipping container, 10 minutes’ walk from the ferry terminal, serving soups, sandwiches and cakes.
 And there is a small Community Store in Inverarish which sells fresh produce, bread and basic groceries.